Our Top Tips for running a marathon for the first time

-If you have been training we are here to help you know what to expect and we’ve gathered some helpful information for the day itself – all the things we wish we’d known for running a marathon for the first time and tips for finishing a marathon.
+If this is your first marathon then we are here to help demystify both your training and the race day itself – compiling all the things we wish we’d known for running a marathon for the first time and tips for finishing a marathon.
 Whether you are chasing a time, or just aiming to finish, there will be advice here to help.

 How hard is it to train for a marathon?

 Can I run a marathon?
 Yes.
 Strap in!
 Here we go.
 3.2.1.

 ps we don’t have the top 10 tips for running your first marathon – we have 26 – that’s one tip per mile!

 - Don’t overly fret over your training.
-So – you probably won’t complete every run on your training plan.
+If we speak plainly – you probably won’t complete every run on your training plan.
 And that’s ok!
 Life, legs, work, the kids – things will mean you don’t do every single run on your training schedule.
 Don’t panic on race day – you’ve done the majority of it.

 - The other end of the message is do make sure you’ve done enough.
 The above said, adrenaline isn’t everything.
 It will kick in and help you along for miles at the start.
 But not 26.2.
 If injury or illness has meant you have missed significant chunks of training, consider defering your place or doing a difference race.
 A marathon is too far to ‘wing’ on the day.

 Tips for on the day of the marathon

 - Check the weather.
 Don’t overdress on the day.
 So we have already covered that you’re not wearing anything new on race day – but don’t forget to dress for how warm you’ll be a few miles into the race.
 Some events have a staggered start so you might be in a holding group for a while – in that case bring an old jumper or top or use a big bin sack to keep warm.
 You can throw this to the side as you set off.
 At big events charities will collect up these jumpers to be donated or passed on.